LibertyAces/BitSwanPump-BlankApp/README.md

 ```

 ## Additional information
 From here you should have working BSPump application up and running and you may go on and customize it to your needs.

-To see more information about availible sources, sinks and processors go to  https://github.com/TeskaLabs/bspump.
+To see more information about available sources, sinks and processors go to  https://github.com/TeskaLabs/bspump.